 Portmeirion is also full of little tricks.
 When I stayed over, I went to visit someone who was staying in the Unicorn cottage.
 It looks very grand from the outside, but inside, it’s a tiny bungalow.
 The Amis Reunis boat moored outside the Hotel won’t be going anywhere anytime soon – it’s made of concrete.

 Portmeirion beach is tidal.
 At low tide a vast expanse of sand is revealed, and you can walk out a very long way.
 Ironically, its Welsh name is Traeth Bach, which means “Little Beach’.
+Its setting is absolutely awesome, and we’ve always considered it one of the best beaches in North Wales.

 One option is to walk along the Portmeirion coast, around the corner of the peninsula to reveal the view of Porthmadog town and Moel Y Gest mountain behind.
 Some also walk out towards the island across the estuary, Ynys Gifftan.
 I’ve never done this myself, and it’s one area you have to be very careful with the tides.